Quakers: Conservatives

 Conservative Friends (also known as "Wilburites" after their founder, John Wilbur), share some of the beliefs of Fox and the Early Friends.
 Many Wilburites see themselves as the Quakers whose beliefs are truest to original Quaker doctrine, arguing that the majority of Friends "broke away" from the Wilburites in the 19th and 20th centuries (rather than vice versa).
 Conservative Friends place their trust in the immediate guidance of God.
 They reject all forms of religious symbolism and outward sacraments, such as the Eucharist and water baptism.
-Conservative Friends do not believe in relying upon the practice of outward rites and sacraments in their living relationship with God through Christ, believing that holiness can exist in all of the activities of one's daily life – and that all of life is sacred in God.
+Conservative Friends do not rely on the practice of outward rites and sacraments in their living relationship with God through Christ, believing that holiness can exist in all of the activities of one's daily life – and that all of life is sacred in God.
 Many believe that a meal held with others can become a form of communion with God and with one another.

-Conservative Friends in the United States are part of three small Quaker Yearly Meetings in Ohio, North Carolina and Iowa.
+Conservative Friends in the United States are part of three small Quaker Yearly Meetings in Ohio, North Carolina, and Iowa.
 Ohio Yearly Meeting (Conservative) is generally considered the most Bible-centred of the three, retaining Christian Quakers who use plain language, wear plain dress, and are more likely to live in villages or rural areas than the Conservative Friends from their other two Yearly Meetings.

-In 2007, total membership of such Yearly Meetings was around 1642, making them around 0.4% of the world family of Quakers.
+In 2007, total membership of such Yearly Meetings was around 1,642, making them around 0.4% of the world family of Quakers.

 Evangelical

 Evangelical Friends regard Jesus Christ as their personal Lord and Saviour, and have similar religious beliefs to other evangelical Christians.
-They believe in and hold a high regard for penal substitution of the atonement of Christ on the Cross at Calvary, biblical infallibility, and the need for all to experience a relationship with God personally.
+They believe in and hold high regard for penal substitution of the atonement of Christ on the Cross at Calvary, biblical infallibility, and the need for all to experience a relationship with God personally.
 They believe that the Evangelical Friends Church is intended to evangelise the unsaved of the world, to transform them spiritually through God's love and through social service to others.
-They regard the Bible as the infallible, self-authenticating Word of God.
+They regard the Bible as God's infallible, self-authenticating Word.
 The statement of faith of Evangelical Friends International is comparable to that of other Evangelical churches.
-Those who are members of Evangelical Friends International are mainly located in the United States, Central America and Asia.
+Those who are members of Evangelical Friends International are mainly located in the United States, Central America, and Asia.

 Beginning in the 1880s, some Friends began using outward sacraments in their Sunday services, first in Evangelical Friends Church–Eastern Region (then known as Ohio Yearly Meeting [Damascus]).
 Friends Church–Southwest Region also approved such a practice.
-In places where Evangelical Friends engage in missionary work, such as Africa, Latin America and Asia, adult baptism by immersion in water occurs.
-In this they differ from most other branches of the Religious Society of Friends.
+In places where Evangelical Friends engage in missionary work, such as Africa, Latin America, and Asia, adult baptism by immersion in water occurs.
+They differ from most other branches of the Religious Society of Friends.
 EFCI in 2014 was claiming to represent more than 140,000 Friends, some 39% of the total number of Friends worldwide.